Indonesian Air Force: Minimum Essential Force (2010–2024)

-In November 2021, Airbus confirmed that the Indonesian Ministry of Defense had signed a deal with Airbus for 2 A400Ms configured for MRTT role, with an option, in the form of a letter of intent, for four additional aircraft.
+In November 2021, Airbus confirmed that the Indonesian Ministry of Defence had signed a deal with Airbus for 2 A400Ms configured for MRTT role, with an option, in the form of a letter of intent, for four additional aircraft.

-On 22 December 2021 during a Press Tour and Media Gathering, Fadjar Prasetyo has confirmed that the Su-35 purchase will not go ahead.
-Regarding the planned purchase of the Sukhoi Su-35, Fadjar said it would be abandoned.It has ambitious plans for a home made future 4.5 generation jet fighter with South Korea's KAI and Indonesia IAe, the KF-X/IF-X. On November 11, 2021, it was reported that South Korea and Indonesia had reached an agreement on the payment Indonesia would have to make for their joint fighter jet project after concerns that Jakarta would default on the deal.
+On 22 December 2021 during a Press Tour and Media Gathering, the Air Chief Marshall Fadjar Prasetyo confirmed that the Su-35 purchase will not go ahead.
+Regarding the planned purchase of the Sukhoi Su-35, Fadjar said it would be abandoned.

+Indonesia has ambitious plans for a homemade future 4.5 generation jet fighter with South Korea's KAI and Indonesia's IAe, the KF-X/IF-X. On November 11, 2021, it was reported that South Korea and Indonesia had reached an agreement on the payment which Indonesia would have to make for their joint fighter jet project after concerns that Jakarta would default on the deal.
 Under the renegotiated agreement, Indonesia will have to pay 1.6 trillion won ($1.35 billion) of the 8.1 trillion-won project.

 On 10 February 2022, Dassault Aviation stated that Indonesia has officially signed an order for 42 Dassault Rafale F4s, concluding two years of negotiations with 6 aircraft for Batch I. Hours later the State Department of the United States approved Indonesia to purchase up to 36 F-15ID aircraft, the would-be Indonesian variant of the F-15EX.

 On 20 April 2022, PT Len Industri and Thales Group signed a strategic partnership agreement for further collaboration on a wide array of defence-related topics including radars, military satellites, electronic warfare, UAVs and combat management systems.

 On 17 May 2022, PT Len Industri signed an agreement with Thales Group to jointly produce 13 GCI radars.
 Thales will be partnering with state-owned defence electronics firm PT Len Industri to supply Ground Master 403 (GM403) air surveillance radars and SkyView command-and-control (C2) system to Indonesia.
+On 18 June 2023 in a joint statement by Thales and PT Len it is revealed that Indonesia is ordering the Ground Master 400 Alpha (GM400α) variant.

-Indonesia has considered in acquiring 12 used Mirage 2000-5s from Qatar for the Indonesian Air Force.
-In November 2022, the Ministry of Finance of Indonesia has approved foreign loans to fund several Indonesian Air Force procurement programs, including the ex-Qatari Mirage 2000s proposal.
+Indonesia has considered acquiring 12 used Mirage 2000-5s from Qatar.
+In November 2022, the Ministry of Finance of Indonesia has approved foreign loans to fund several Indonesian Air Force procurement programs, including the ex-Qatari Mirage 2000-5 proposal.
+In January 2024, the spokesperson for the Minister of Defence disclosed the planned procurement of Mirage 2000s has been postponed, citing fiscal limitations.
+On 9 February 2024, spokesperson for the Minister of Defence confirmed the plan to acquire Mirages have been cancelled.

-Administrative and operational organisation
+Optimum Essential Force (2024–present)

+During Indo Defense Expo 2025, Indonesia signed a memorandum of understanding with TAI for 48 TF Kaan aircraft valued at $10 billion.
+Indonesia signed a purchase contract for the TF Kaan on 26 July.

+Organization

-The Indonesian Air Force is structured into the following in accordance with Presidential decree No. 66/ 2019:
+The Indonesian Air Force is structured into the following in accordance with Presidential decree No. 84/2025: